SumoLogic/sumologic-documentation/docs/dashboards-new/panels/bubble-charts.md

 1. Provide a Log query and press **Enter** for it to run.

-    **Log query:**

-    Enter your aggregate [search query](../../../05Search/Search-Query-Language.md "Search Query Language") in the input field and press enter.
+    Enter your aggregate [search query] (../../../05Search/Search-Query-Language.md "Search Query Language") in the input field and press enter.
 Only search results that have been aggregated using a group or aggregate operator can be charted.
-See [Group or Aggregate Operators ](../../../05Search/Search-Query-Language/aaGroup.md "https://help.sumologic.com/Search/Search_Query_Language/aaGroup") for a list.
+See [Group or Aggregate Operators ] (../../../05Search/Search-Query-Language/aaGroup.md "https://help.sumologic.com/Search/Search_Query_Language/aaGroup") for a list.

     ![Add log query.png](/img/dashboards-new/create-dashboard-new/Add-log-query.png)

 1. Once the query runs you will need to flip the chart type to **Bubble** and set your **Dimensions**.
 A bubble chart requires three dimensions, including the aggregate.

     ![bubble chart.png](/img/dashboards-new/panels/bubble-charts/bubble-chart.png)

 1. [Modify the chart](modify-chart.md) as desired.